thifranc/docs.wiki.raw/Home.md

 Liquid Investigations is a network infrastructure that makes it easy for anyone to collaboratively research and co-create knowledge.
 Robust and built from the margins of Europe by journalists and technologists.

+# Story

+Today Liquid is a solid digital infrastructure where you can co-create knowledge by searching and exchanging information between and beyond your institutional boundaries.
+Using Liquid you can build your research network of choice, adding suitable workflows and governance rules.
+New collaborative applications will keep popping-up and Liquid is designed to integrate the best of them.

+Liquid is an alternative place to migrate away from global centralized platforms offered by large for-profit or non-profit global players.

+# Motivation

+Digital tools to support team work in the realm of knowledge co-creation, be it for journalism or for any other type of collaborative research, are global centralized platforms, reinforcing world inequalities and leading a wave of global digital colonization.
+They become governance tools and contributors who depend on them end up being surveilled, controlled and misused by the owners of such digital infrastructures.
+Currently there is no one-stop shop, free and open source, to offer such an infrastructure.

 ## Installation

 Follow the [[Installation]] page on setting up a working system.